-VoIP phone numbers work exactly like a regular phone number.
+VoIP phone numbers work exactly like a regular telephone number.
 You dial the number, and you reach the VoIP phone on the other end.

 With hosted VoIP, they work a little bit differently.
 You can freely redirect numbers to different locations.
 Let’s say a customer called your Texas branch office.
 If all agents are busy, someone in Colorado can answer the caller.

 You can convert your landline to VoIP by investing in a VoIP phone or adapter.
-You also need to sign up for a VoIP service for basic and advanced features.
+Also, sign up for a VoIP service for basic and advanced features.